 Tel Aviv’s bike share program is a huge hit for tourists and locals alike.
-Just hop on one of those green bicycles!
+You can rent the green bikes - which are regular pedal bicycles:

-You can pick one up and drop it off at stations all over the city with no advance notification.
+You can pick up a bicycle and drop it off at one of the 200 bike share stations all over the city with no advance notification.

 All you need is a credit card.

 In old Jaffa, alleyways were never meant for cars anyway!

 There are 2,000 bicycles and over 100 kilometers of biking trails across Tel Aviv.
 You can bike all over the city.

 Along tree-lined Rothschild Boulevard in the heart of Tel Aviv's Bauhaus White City.

 In Tel Aviv's HaYarkon Park -

 And of course, along along the Tel Aviv beach promenade, known as Hatayelet, which starts in old Jaffa and winds its way up to the northern beaches of Tel Aviv.